 Hi, I’m Mark Forrester.
 An English born South African.
-An entrepreneurially minded designer.
+An entrepreneurially minded designer and subsequent early investor.
 A blogger since 2005.
 A husband and a dad.

 - 2001-2003 ~ My journey began as a mobile disc jockey (whilst studying at the University of Cape Town).
 Having worked through the Christmas holidays as a sales temp at Selfridges in London, I came home to Cape Town and purchased sound equipment.
 Disc jockeying helped to fund my rent and social life.
 The entrepreneurial bug bit.

 - 2004-2005 ~ After graduating from university I founded my first business, with two fellow graduates.
 Gravit8 – an I.T business solutions company.
 Whilst we focussed on networking solutions I explored our web design arm of the business.
+An exploration that eventually steered us down different paths.
 Gravit8 is still going strong today.

 - 2008 ~ I helped my wife launch African Cartel.
 Helping traffic light artists sell their work online.
 Our short film featured on CNN.